nmwsharp/polyscope-docs/cpp/source/basics/initializing.md

 // Pass control flow to polyscope, displaying the interactive window.
 // Function will return when user closes the window. polyscope::show();

+// More of your code
+// ...

+// Show again.
+Data is preserved between calls to show()
+// unless explicitly removed.
+polyscope::show();
 ```

 ## Functions